JoseScript7/BrainwaveMatrix/README.md

 }
 ```

-## OUTPUT:
+## **Snapshots**
 Reference image used:
 ![alt text](image-1.png)

 Output:
 ![alt text](image-2.png)

-## RESULT🎯:
+## RESULT:
-The landing page for Amazon was successfully designed with a sleek, responsive interface using HTML and CSS, fulfilling the task requirements
+The landing page for Amazon was successfully designed with a sleek, responsive interface using HTML and CSS, fulfilling the task requirements.
+CreateYourStory :)